-Katesgrove Ward team: Louise Keane, Kate Nikulina and Doug Cresswell
+Katesgrove Ward team: Councillor Doug Cresswell, Councillor Louise Keane and local campaigner Kate Nikulina

 Louise has stood and campaigned in Katesgrove Ward for many years, winning in 2022.
 Louise says, “I love Katesgrove Ward where I live.
 Recently I have been working to tackle fly-tipping, litter and waste problems.
 I will keep working hard and standing up for Katesgrove Ward.”

-Kate, who has been campaigning in Katesgrove Ward all year round, says, “It would be an honour to represent where I live.
+Kate, who has been campaigning in Katesgrove Ward all year round, says, “It would be an honour to represent Katesgrove.
 I have met many people on the doorstep and have been working to make Katesgrove better.
 I will keep working hard and standing up for Katesgrove Ward.”

 Katesgrove Ward achievements: